UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 {{% note "danger" %}}
-In some cases, when you are doing the bluetooth connectioni with this library, the program may throw a `buffer overflow detected` error.
-The source of this error is part of the `metawear` library, which is a wrapper of the C++ library with the same name created by the manufacturer **MbientLab**, and is used to make the connection in the `MetaMotion` library.
+In some cases, when you are doing the bluetooth connection with this library, the program may throw a `buffer overflow detected` error.
+The source of this error is part of the `metawear` module, which is a wrapper of the C++ library with the same name created by the manufacturer **MbientLab**, and is used to make the connection in the `MetaMotion` library.
 I'm still working in the solution for this problem, if you experience this error, press the button of your sensor and execute yor program again